Time-Series Foundation Models for ISP Traffic Forecasting: Methodology

 \paragraph{Data characteristics} Following the dataset’s technical validation~\cite{koumar2025cesnet}, CESNET-TimeSeries24 exhibits substantial sparsity, particularly at finer temporal resolutions.
 At the 10-minute aggregation level, 99.94\% of IP-level intervals contain gaps, compared to 99.21\% at 1-hour aggregation, primarily due to inactive hosts and periods of network-level silence.
 At higher aggregation levels, sparsity remains notable: 78\% and 86\% of intervals are missing for institutions and subnets, respectively, at 10-minute resolution, though hourly aggregation reduces these ratios to 22\% and 32\%.
 As expected, coarser temporal averaging mitigates missing intervals but can obscure short-lived anomalies and bursty fluctuations.
 This pronounced imbalance between active and inactive periods reflects a core characteristic of ISP telemetry, where most endpoints communicate intermittently following diurnal and weekly activity cycles.

 \paragraph{Target selection} Among the available metrics, we focus primarily on \textit{n\_bytes}, representing the total traffic volume per interval.
 We initially experimented with multiple target attributes and observed consistent performance trends across them.
-We therefore report \textit{n\_bytes} as the representative target for clarity and comparability.
-This metric directly reflects bandwidth utilization and network load, making it operationally relevant for applications such as capacity planning, congestion management, and anomaly detection in ISP networks.
+We therefore report \textit{n\_bytes} as the representative target for clarity and comparability with other deep-learning baseline benchmarks \cite{koumar2025comparative}.
+In addition, this metric directly reflects bandwidth utilization and network load, making it operationally relevant for applications such as capacity planning, congestion management, and anomaly detection in ISP networks.